cmaxw/devchat-eleventy/src/my-angular-story/mas-107-zama-khan-mohammed.md

 answer4: ''

 ---
 Zama Khan Mohammed is a Software Architect, building Enterprise Web Applications with more than 7 years of experience.
 He currently works at Tekzenit.
+Aaron and Zama discuss how many developers are actually self-taught and whether it is advisable to attend a Bootcamp.
 He has recently authored a book "Angular Projects: Build Nine Real-world Applications from Scratch Using Angular 8 and TypeScript" which is available at Amazon.
 Zama talks about the 9 projects he covers in his book.

 ### Host: **Aaron Frost**